outsinre/outsinre.github.com/_posts/2015-09-10-lvm-luks-lvm.md

 5. LVM -> LUKS -> LVM.
 6. No swap partition.
 If possible, create a swapfile instead referring to [swapfile](http://www.fangxiang.tk/2015/03/25/gentoo-installation/).
 7. BOOT and EFI partitions share and reside on a USB partition, say *sdc1*.
 This is different from traditional scheme.
-   1. The shared USB partition should be formated as vfat (FAT32) to satisfiy EFI filesystem requirement.
+   1. The shared USB partition should be formated as FAT32 to satisfiy EFI filesystem requirement.
    2. It should be mounted on /boot if necessary.
    3. Make a directory 'EFI' at root of the shared parition.
    4. The shared USB partition is not encrypted.